 It can be hard to figure out how things work when it comes to increasing your profits.
 Fortunately for you, we’ve posted quite a bit on the subject to help you.
-However, sometimes people do things they don’t think much about before doing when increasing profits within a business (that actually creates a loss).
-This post will touch on just that.
-What Not to Do While Increasing Your Profits:
+However, sometimes people do things they don’t think much about before doing when increasing profits within a business.
+This actually creates a loss.
+This post will touch on just that; What Not to Do While Increasing Your Profits.

 Times were tough – Lessons from three pricing stories